 What is acupuncture?

 Acupuncture has evolved from the ancient art of placing needles into locations on the body to alleviate pain.
 It has been practiced by the Chinese and other Eastern cultures for thousands of years and may be used to treat a wide variety of illnesses.
 A combination of Traditional Chinese Medicine (aiming to restore equilibrium) and Western Scientific Acupuncture (aiming to stimulate the body’s repair mechanisms in the nervous, immune, hormonal and cellular systems) can be effective at treating many chronic disease processes.
-In the U.K acupuncture can only be performed by Veterinary Surgeons who have under gone specific training.

 What conditions can respond to acupuncture?

 Acupuncture treatment should follow an accurate diagnosis and appraisal of all treatment options.
 Conditions associated with inflammation and pain are most commonly treated with acupuncture.
 A 70% response rate is generally seen in animals.